ludicast/ice/README.markdown

         <% end %>
     </table>

-Eco-formatted files may also exist in your filesystem, provided they have a .eco extension.
+Eco-formatted files may also exist in your views directory, provided they have a .eco extension.
 Also, the templates may be compiled on demand with the method:

     Ice::Handlers::Eco.convert_template(template_text, variables)

-The variables are whatever environment you want to pass in to the application.

 The CoffeeKup equivalent to the above Eco template is: